rusakovartyom/react-simple-trello/README.md

 # Future features

-- Labels for cards (set of default ones, an opportunity to create custom)
+- Labels for cards (set of default ones, an opportunity to create custom ones)
 - Functionality to add attachments to cards (images, links, documents)
 - Timestamps for cards (was created/was edited)
 - Authentication (via mail/anonymous)